Victoria Wilson-James: Career

 In 1997, Wilson-James released a single titled "Reach 4 the Melody".
-Her second album "Colorfields" was released in 1997 on the Dance Pool recording label.
-In 1998, she re-joined The Shamen for their final album called "UV".
+Her second album Colorfields was released in 1997 on the Dance Pool recording label.
+In 1998, she re-joined the Shamen for their final album titled UV.
 Their last single "Universal" was released before their amicable split in 1999.
-In 1999, she returned to musical theatre and played Roxy, a role created for her, in the UK musical "Oh What a Night!".
-In 2001, she played the role of "Glinda", the good witch of the South, in the UK production of "The Wiz".
+In 1999, she returned to musical theatre and played Roxy, a role created for her, in the UK musical Oh What a Night!.
+In 2001, she played the role of "Glinda", the good witch of the South, in the UK production of The Wiz.

 In 2001, she appeared on Superchumbo's single "The Revolution", which peaked at number 43 on the Dance Club Songs chart.
 The song also peaked at number 37 on the Hot Dance Maxi-Singles Sales chart.
-In 2002, she was featured on Mr. C's single "Circles of Love" for his debut album "Change".
-In 2004, Victoria starred as "Greta" in the film Road to Damascus, directed by Chris Munro.
+In 2002, she was featured on Mr. C's single "Circles of Love" from his debut album Change.
+In 2004, Wilson-James starred as "Greta" in the film Road to Damascus, directed by Chris Munro.
 In the same year, she played the role of "Missy Judson" in the musical Purlie.

-In early 2005, Wilson-James starred in the theatre musical Lush Life, where she play the role of The Cop.
+In early 2005, Wilson-James starred in the theatre musical Lush Life, where she play the role of Ella Fitzgerald and the Cop.
 Again, her performance garnered excellent reviews.
 In June 2005, she collaborated with Ralph Falcon on the song "Swim" for the compilation album Café Mambo Ibiza 2005.
 In 2005, Wilson-James created a musical duo called Avitas, with musician Kinan Atassi.
-As Avitas, they released an album called "A Course in Miracles" in September 2005.
+As Avitas, they released an album called A Course in Miracles in September 2005.
 The album featured the singles "Re-Creation" and "Cantate".

 In March 2007, she released a two-disc compilation album titled Indestructible, which spawned the single "Yo' Freek".
-She was also featured on Ralph Falcon's single "I Need Someone", which peaked at number two on Dance chart after spending twenty-six weeks on the chart.
+She was also featured on Ralph Falcon's single "I Need Someone", which peaked at number two on the U.S. Dance chart after spending twenty-six weeks on the chart.

 In June 2013, she released her third album The Rapture.
-The album spawned the singles: "Never Stop", "Deep in Vogue", "Say It Ain't So", and "Red Lipstick".
-In November 2016, Wilson-James began her one-woman show tour called "Perseverance".
+The album spawned the singles "Never Stop", "Deep in Vogue", "Say It Ain't So", and "Red Lipstick".
+In November 2016, Wilson-James starred in her one-woman show called "Perseverance".

 In November 2017, Wilson-James released a single titled "Pray".
 The song is part of "P.R.A.Y.
-(Project Resonance Ascension Yantra)" and released as a free download on her SoundCloud page.
+(Project Resonance Ascension Yantra)" and was released as a free download on her SoundCloud page.